Shock Value II: Music and collaborations

 Billboard reported in October that Timbaland had collaborated with a number of previous collaborators to produce the album which will feature guest vocals just like Shock Value.
-Justin Timberlake recorded vocals for two songs the first "Carry Out" features on the album, while the second "Crazy Girl" contains a sample of "I Love Them Girls" by Tank but was not included on the album.
-The song "Maniac" was set to appear on the album with features vocals from Keri Hilson and Chris Brown however in November 2009 during an interview with E!
-Online it was revealed that both Brown and Timbaland mutually agreed to this version of the song.
-A new incarnation of the song does appear on the album titled, "The One I Love" still featuring Hilson's vocals but this time alongside D.O.E..
+Justin Timberlake recorded vocals for two song.
+The first, "Carry Out", features on the album, while the second, "Crazy Girl", contains a sample of "I Love Them Girls" by Tank, but was not included on the album.
+The song "Maniac" was set to appear on the album with features vocals from Keri Hilson and Chris Brown; however, in November 2009, during an interview with E!
+Online, it was revealed that both Brown and Timbaland mutually agreed to this version of the song.
+A new incarnation of the song does appear on the album titled "The One I Love", still featuring Hilson's vocals, but this time alongside D.O.E.
 The duo previously collaborated to feature on Timbaland's 2007 number one single "The Way I Are.